wilburluce/ng-component-ideas/README.md

 4) explicitly calling markForCheck() on the change detector when some value needed by the template changes.
 5) using the async pipe to automatically markForCheck() anytime new values emit in an an observable

 The async pipe is the easiest approach here.
 The async pipe will call the markForCheck() method on the changeDetector for you whenever the observable emits a new value.
-This is when you want the component re-render.
+This is when you want the component to re-render.

 If you followed the steps above, all you will need to do to get the benefit of OnPush is add the following in your @component decorator: